 How Contify Can Help Generate More Leads

-Most organizations would agree that lead generation is a joint responsibility of the marketing and sales teams.
-A competitive intelligence tool like Contify can be a valuable asset for the marketing and sales teams.
-Here's how.
+Most organizations would agree that lead generation is a joint responsibility of the marketing and sales teams.Β A streamlined competitive intelligence process directly contributes to lead generation.
+Here’s how Contify supports this:

 1. Ensures you stay on top of your competitors’ marketing move and strategy